Ufransa/giphyApp/README.md

 # GiphyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.
+This app is conect to Giphy API and here you will be able to search for any gif in them data base.

 ## Development server